Renewable Energy Usage is Growing in the US

 Recent growth in renewable energy in the US

-Recently released data and statistics by the revealed promising growth of renewable energy in many states, including states which are just adding clean energy sources like wind and power to their energy portfolio.
-The use of renewable and clean energies has now increased to up to , a significant development in comparison to the 8.2% contribution of renewable sources in 2009.
+Recently released data and statistics by the Energy Information Administration (EIA) revealed promising growth of renewable energy in many states, including states which are just adding clean energy sources like wind and power to their energy portfolio.
+The use of renewable and clean energies has now increased to up to 18% of total power usage in the United States, a significant development in comparison to the 8.2% contribution of renewable sources in 2009.
 The US government currently predicts the total renewable contribution rising to 40% by 2050, but recent trends suggest that this is a highly conservative estimate.
-Most of all in the US are renewable, which gives hope to a promising development towards a cleaner, more sustainable energy infrastructure in the US.
+Most of all new energy capacities in the US are renewable, which gives hope to a promising development towards a cleaner, more sustainable energy infrastructure in the US.